Al-Samakiyya: British Mandate

 Al-Samakiyya had an Italian monastery, a Franciscan church, and a Greek Orthodox church.

-1948, aftermath
+1948 war and aftermath

-On May 5, 1948, Allon launched Operation Broom, Operation Matateh, in order to clear the area of its Bedouin inhabitants.
+On 4 May 1948, Yigal Allon launched Operation Matateh ('Operation Broom'), in order to clear the area of its Bedouin inhabitants.
+The Bedouin site is listed by Benny Morris as "'Arab al Samakiya (Samakiya/Talhum)".

+Historian Saleh Abdel Jawad writes that five or more villagers were killed in "indiscriminate" killings by the Haganah.